-Hailed as possessing “pristine playing, meticulous composing” and “a very personal voice deserving of attention,” guitarist and composer Denin Koch has synthesized his wide and varied influences into a unique approach to jazz improvisation.
-He has performed with Arturo Sandoval, Pat Metheny, Branford Marsalis, Ellis Marsalis, Wycliffe Gordon, Dee Daniels, Ryan Keberle, and the Spokane Symphony Orchestra (as a soloist), published a book, graduated from the prestigious Eastman School of Music, and released an album of original music – all before his 25h birthday.
+Having been praised as possessing “pristine playing, meticulous composing” and “a very personal voice deserving of attention,” guitarist Denin Koch has done a lot.
+He’s performed with Wycliffe Gordon, Dee Daniels, and the Spokane Symphony Orchestra (as a soloist), recorded with Bob Curnow, published a book read around the world, graduated from the prestigious Eastman School of Music, and released a critically-acclaimed album of original music – and he’s only 25 years old.
+He is one of the most exciting and unique rising guitarists and composers on the scene today.
 Koch has honed his craft under the tutelage of many of the greatest musicians and educators in the world, including Kurt Rosenwinkel, Gary Versace, Bob Sneider, Dave Rivello, Bill Dobbins, Dan Keberle and Brent Edstrom.
-His playing has been called “full of variety,” “nimble,” and possessing of “inherent modernism” and a “subtle touch,”
+His playing has also been called “full of variety,” “nimble,” and possessing of “inherent modernism” and a “subtle touch.”